 The University of Minnesota health sciences combine to form one of the largest, most comprehensive academic health centers in the nation.
 And you're part of it.

-The Academic Health Center (AHC) at the University of Minnesota is home to six colleges and schools, several AHC-wide centers, and more than 100 centers, institutes, hospitals, and clinics.
+The health sciences at the University of Minnesota is home to six colleges and schools, and more than 100 centers, institutes, hospitals, and clinics.
 We focus on:

 - Training the next generation of health professionals

 - Growing Minnesota's economy and supporting the business climate

 - Providing high quality care to individuals, families, and communities

 The University of Minnesota is at the hub of innovation in healthcare, with geographical access to world-class hospitals and clinics as well as high-tech medical corporations.